mufkuw/m-paperless/docs/usage.md

 ### Users and Groups

-Paperless-ngx supports editing users and groups via the 'frontend' UI, which can be found under Settings > Users & Groups, assuming the user has access.
+M-Paperless supports editing users and groups via the 'frontend' UI, which can be found under Settings > Users & Groups, assuming the user has access.
 If a user is designated as a member of a group those permissions will be inherited and this is reflected in the UI.
 Explicit permissions can be granted to limit access to certain parts of the UI (and corresponding API endpoints).